Sustainability | Environment | Risk ManagementTCFD/TNFD

 The identification and evaluation of dependencies, impacts, risks, and opportunities related to nature were conducted based on the TNFD's LEAP approach.
 For nature-related analysis and evaluation, we used the web tools recommended by the TNFD for each natural item (Table 2).

-Table 2.
-Tools used for nature-related surveys
+Table 2: Tools used for nature-related surveys

 3.2 Climate change and nature-related risk management processes

 At TDK, we have established the Enterprise Risk Management (ERM) Committee, chaired by an executive officer appointed by the President and CEO, to carry out company-wide risk management activities.
 The ERM Committee identifies company-wide risks in accordance with the "Risk Management Regulations."
-The long list of risks managed by the committee includes nature-related risks, and if these are assessed as significant through business risk analysis and evaluation, they are treated as management targets.
+The long list of risks managed by the committee includes environment-related risks, and if these are assessed as significant through business risk analysis and evaluation, they are treated as management targets.

 3.3 Group-wide risk management process